NodeBE4/opinion/_posts/2022-09-26-EnclavedMicrostate.md

 I think you misread – LordMonday is talking about VShojo, not Hololive, which somewhat infamously opened auditions for new EN members over a year ago with nary a peep as to where those have gone, while in the same timeframe rushing an ex-Hololive member into a new identity within less than 2 months.

+----- __854.3__ -----2022-10-05 14:22:55+08:00:

+The video she came back on her other identity for was a roleplay ASMR, which she doesn't really do as Fauna but did a lot of on her other channel.
+She also did it very soon after upgrading her setup, so it seems almost like a technical test that she posted on her alt instead of her main.